When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 5. Wash Your Hands

-When you throw your dirty diapers into the trash, they can threaten the health of sanitation workers who may come in contact with the waste matter.
-Additionally, if landfills are not correctly constructed, bacteria from fecal matter can leech into the groundwater and contaminate it.
+When you throw fecal matter into the trash, it threatens the health of sanitation workers and the general public.
+If landfills are not properly lined, bacteria from human waste can leach into the groundwater.

 • Gastrointestinal viruses.